-Step 2: All new associate members will be registered by IHQ staff members (within 72 Hours) with EverFi.
+Step 2: All new associate members will be registered by IHQ staff members (within one week) with EverFi.
 After they have been registered, associate members will receive an individual email from EverFi from: automated-message@everfi.net with further instructions to create a password and start the course.

-Step 3: Complete Part 1 of GreekLifeEdu within the first two weeks of the Associate Member Education Program.
-This will take approximately 2 hours to complete and include educational modules and a test you must receive at least 80% on.
+Step 3: Complete Part 1 of CommunityEdu within the first two weeks of the Associate Member Education Program.

-Step 4: After 14 days, associate members will log back into GreekLifeEdu and complete Part 2 of the program, which must be completed prior to Initiation.
+Step 4: After 14 days, associate members will log back into CommunityEdu and complete Part 2 of the program, which must be completed prior to Initiation.
 This part will take approximately 15 minutes.
 Each Delta Upsilon member must complete Part 1 (Survey 1 & 2) and Part 2 (Survey 3) with a passing grade of 80% or higher to be considered completed with the course.